mcogswell/mcogswell.github.com/vis_blog/index.md

 [how Deep Blue works](http://stanford.edu/~cpiech/cs221/apps/deepBlue.html).
 However, a similar problem to the CNN problem appears.
-If you ask one of the programmers to tell you why the machine made a particular move she can't tell you in a way that makes any sense to even the most seasoned chess player.
+If you ask one of the programmers to tell you why the machine made a particular move she can't tell you in a way that fits into the understanding of even the most seasoned chess player.

-The thing is, there aren't any components like the neurons in a CNN which we might be able to understand.
-When asked to make a move Deep Blue searches through all possible future moves and has some rules to help it pick the best.
-There are a few nice algorithmic tricks and well chosen rules that allowed it to perform as well as it did, but _it didn't discover any patterns_ that might help us intuitively understand how it plays chess.
+There aren't any patterns to understand.
+When asked to make a move, Deep Blue searches through all possible future moves and has some rules to help it pick the best.
+There are a few nice algorithmic tricks and well chosen rules that allowed it to perform as well as it did, but the method doesn't fit into any human framework of understanding.

-On the other hand, humans can describe how they play chess.
-Lots of books have been written on the topic.
+On the other hand, humans can describe, and even teach how they play chess.
-We can describe how we play chess, but not how computers do it.
-But can we describe how we see?
+It's harder to describe how we see.
-Now is a good time to try and answer the question I started with, which is repeated here:

 > Why is this a cat?